NilsPeper/Edge-Enterprise-pr.de-de/edgeenterprise/microsoft-edge-policies.md

   ### <a name="redirectsitesfrominternetexplorerredirectmode"></a>RedirectSitesFromInternetExplorerRedirectMode

-  #### <a name="redirect-incompatible-sites-from-internet-explorer-to-microsoft-edge"></a>Umleiten von inkompatiblen Websites von Internet Explorer zu MicrosoftEdge
+  #### <a name="redirect-incompatible-sites-from-internet-explorer-to-microsoft-edge"></a>Umleiten von inkompatiblen Websites von Internet Explorer zu Microsoft Edge